ether/etherpad-docker/README.md

 `docker run -d -p 80:9001 leibnitius/etherpad-docker`

-To edit the Etherpad settings.json, run:
+To use your custom Etherpad settings.json, the file has to be located at `/var/config/settings.json`.
+Then  run:

 `docker run -d -v /var/config:/opt/vol -p 9001:9001 leibnitius/etherpad-docker`

-Your Etherpad configutation has to be located at `/var/config/settings.json`.

 This image could also be used as a base for Docker Etherpad images integrated with MySQL, etc.